On the Preference Relations with Negatively Transitive Asymmetric Part. I: Mathematical Background

 Let $A$ be a set.
 A binary relation $R$ on $A$ is said to be \emph{indifference} if $R$ is reflexive and symmetric.
-In case $R$ is an indifference on $A$, Corollary~\ref{1.3.10} yields that its transitive closure $R^{\left(t\right)}$ is an equivalence relation on $A$ and the connected components of the set $A$ with respect to the relation $R$ (that is, $R^{\left(t\right)}$-equivalence classes) are called \emph{$R$-indifference curves}.
+In case $R$ is an indifference on $A$, its transitive closure $R^{\left(t\right)}$ is an equivalence relation on $A$ and the $R^{\left(t\right)}$-equivalence classes are called \emph{$R$-indifference curves}.
 Thus, the factor-set $A/\!R^{\left(t\right)}$ consists of all $R$-indifference curves.
 In case the relation $R$ is self-understood, we denote by $\bar{x}$ the $R$-indifference curve with representative $x\in A$.
-Moreover, in accord with Corollary~\ref{1.3.5}, if $R\subset S$, then the partition $A/\!R^{\left(t\right)}$ of $A$ is finer than the partition $A/\!S^{\left(t\right)}$ and we obtain the following

-\begin{lemma} If $R$ and $S$ are two indifferences on $A$ with $R\subset S$, then any $S$-indifference curve is a disjoint union of $R$-indifference curves.